Some characterizations for Markov processes as mixed renewal processes: Introduction

-\quad An alternative way to model MRPs within a class of counting processes is to assume the existence of a random vector on the same probability space such that under conditioning on this random vector, the counting process behaves like an ordinary renewal process (see \cite{lm6z3}, Definition 3.2).
-A MRP according to Huang's definition is always a MRP according to Definition 3.2 of \cite{lm6z3} (see \cite{lm6z3}, Theorem 4.9).
+An alternative way to model MRPs on $(\vO,\vS,P)$ within the class of counting processes is to assume the existence of a random vector on the same probability space such that conditioning on this random vector the counting process behaves like an ordinary renewal process (see \cite{lm6z3}, Definition 3.2 or Definition \ref{rd} (b) of this paper).

+A counting process $N$ being a $P$-MRP$(\{P_{\wt{y}}\}_{\wt{y}\in\wt\vY},\nu)$ is always a MRP according to Definition \ref{rd} (b), while the inverse implication holds true only under additional assumptions (see \cite{lm6z3}, Theorem 4.9).

+A special case of a MRP with mixing parameter a random vector is a mixed Poisson process (MPP for short) with mixing parameter a real-valued random variable (written $P$-MPP$(\vT)$ for short) (cf. e.g. \cite{Sc}, page 87 for the definition).
+It seems that in general there is no relation between a $P$-MPP$(\{P_{\wt{y}}\}_{\wt{y}\in\wt\vY},\nu)$ and a $P$-MPP$(\vT)$.